lipsworld/gift-cards-for-woocommerce/readme.txt

 A: Unfortunately that is not a current feature.
 The format of the email will match the email format of your site.
 I will be looking into making it a feature in the future.

 == Changelog ==
+= 2.3.1 =
+* FIX: Page title changing when adding items to menu

+= 2.3.0 =
+* FIX: Some functionality with emails sending
+* FIX: Shortcode value return
+* FIX: Custom price not showing when no price is set

 = 2.2.2 =
 * ADD: Ability to customize email message text
 * ADD: Ability to edit the text for redeeming the gift card